zaytiri/program-scheduler/README.md

 ### Future features

 - Currently, the progscheduler only starts/opens a file, but in the future, a file can also be configured to do other types of jobs.
+- Currently, the progscheduler never stops running the scheduler, but it can be implemented that if all scheduled jobs are at startup, and they already finished then the progscheduler could stop automatically until manually started or computer rebooted.

 Any unimplemented features will be developed by user request, so if you want any of these or new ones, open an issue.